fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-3.md

       > .idle-image-index
       (When :Predicate (IsMoreEqual .idle-image-index-max)
             :Action (-> 0 > .idle-image-index))
-      (Pause .idle-animation-speed)) ;; (1)
+      (Pause .idle-animation-speed))
     ```

-    1. The when conditional statement ensures that .idle_animation_index will not exceed .idle_image_index_max.
+    > The `when` conditional statement ensures that `.idle-animation-index` will not exceed `.idle-image-index-max`.
 This ensures that we will not try to draw an image that is beyond what the array has.
-This will cause the programme to crash Pause is used as this defloop will eventually be stepped.
-This pause will cause the defloop to be called every .Idle_Animation_Speed seconds added to line 26 - 31.
+This will cause the programme to crash. `Pause` is used as this defloop will eventually be stepped.
+This pause will cause the defloop to be called every .`idle-animation-speed` seconds added to line 26 - 31.

 === "Full Code So Far"